bbauska/web-start/README.md

 >
 > from selenium import webdriver
 >
-> \# A convenience function to turn a filename into a full path, as
+> &pound; A convenience function to turn a filename into a full path, as
 > needed for a browser
 >
 > def file_uri(filename):